 Over the course of a thirty-two year Southern California practice devoted to cosmetic oculoplastic surgery, Dr. Meronk performed tens of thousands of first-time and revision blepharoplasty procedures on patients from throughout the United States and abroad.

 In the last decade, his interests focused on newer methods of preserving and restoring rather than removing offending eyelid tissues ("tissue-sparing blepharoplasty") and the development of more advanced methods of treating severe post-blepharoplasty hollowness with particulate orbital fat grafting.

-Now retired, Dr. Meronk continues to monitor developments in the field and update this resource.
+Now retired, Dr. Meronk continues to monitor developments in the field and contribute to this resource.

 College: University of California, Santa Barbara